 Now, at the end of 2 years, let’s say the key figures stand as follows —

 In other words, you would have gained ₹1,00,000.

 On the other hand, if the NAV decreases, your portfolio will suffer a loss.
-This is how gains and losses work in a hybrid fund.

 Sometimes known as aggressive hybrid funds, these mutual funds invest a significant portion of their capital in equity.
 Usually, around 65% to 80% of the fund’s assets are directed towards equity instruments.
-The equity investments are typically diversified across top industries like BFSI, FMCG, real estate, healthcare, automobile, oil and gas, and others.
-The rest is invested in debt and money market securities, thereby offsetting the risk from equity to a certain extent.
+The equity investments are typically diversified across top industries like BFSI, FMCG, real estate, healthcare, automobile, oil and gas, etc. The rest is invested in debt and money market securities, offsetting the risk from equity to a certain extent.

 They are also best suited for conservative investors who are not keen on taking high levels of risk.
 As the name suggests, these mutual funds focus on offering investors a reliable monthly income.
 Also known as Monthly Income Plans (MIPs), these funds invest predominantly in debt.
 Around 15% to 20% of the assets may be invested in equity.

 If you invest in these hybrid funds, you enjoy regular income as dividends.
-Although the fund's name is 'monthly,' you can generally choose various other dividend frequencies, such as quarterly, half-yearly, or annual payouts.
+Although the fund's name is 'monthly,' you can choose various other dividend frequencies, such as quarterly, half-yearly, or annual payouts.

 These mutual funds also give you the benefit of automatic rebalancing.
 You need not worry about your portfolio asset allocation deviating from the targeted asset allocation.
-This is because fund managers monitor how your mutual fund portfolio is affected by market movements, and rebalance the portfolio as and when it may be needed.
+This is because fund managers monitor how your mutual fund portfolio is affected by market movements and rebalance the portfolio as and when it may be needed.